haukex/toolshed/notes/DevEnv.md

     try adding the option `--web-download`.
 - The `wsl --install -d ...` command must (also) be run by the non-admin user.
 - Reboots may be required.
+- After installing a new WSL distribution, check that the default user's UID and GID are 1000, so they match (most) devcontainer images.
+- In the installed distro, add the following to `/etc/wsl.conf`:

+      [automount]
+      options = "metadata"

+  This allows one to use `chown` etc., like is possible from DevPod's bind mounts.

 ### Docker Desktop